Updated December 2022

 Begin by exploring the Family Mediation certificate from Kompass (a division of Herzing College).

 It meets the educational requirements for the Accredited Family Mediator (AccFM) designation from the Ontario Association for Family Mediation.
+It also includes coursework that counts for 21 hours of specialized training for the Qualified Mediator (Q.Med) designation from the ADR Institute of Ontario.

-Coursework covers the fundamentals of family law, the impact of divorce on parents and children, and the stages of the mediation process.
+The program covers the fundamentals of family law, the impact of divorce on parents and children, and the stages of the mediation process.
 Students learn how to screen parties for mediation, manage emotions, facilitate discussion, and more.

 The certificate takes just 12 weeks to complete.
 Training is delivered online and includes live video simulations and role-plays.